 ¼ teaspoon sea salt

-1 flax egg (1 tbsp ground flaxseed with 3 tbsp of water)
+1 flax egg (1 tablespoon ground flaxseed with 3 tablespoon of water)

 ⅓ cup (113g) maple syrup